 Ovulation pain & Pregnancy

-There have been several researches on ovulation pain and it suggests it actually signals the ovulation.
-In one study it is found that on same day the 'luteinizing hormone' (LH) is at peak, which is detected by ovulation predictor kits.
+There have been several types of research on ovulation pain and it suggests it actually signals the ovulation.
+In one study it is found that on the same day the 'luteinizing hormone' (LH) is at the peak, which is detected by ovulation predictor kits.
 During the woman's most fertile time it is at its peak i.e. just before they ovulate.

 Though this symptom indicates that ovulation is ready to take place, so it is better not to rely on ovulation pain as a first indicator of the fertile window.

 There were some reports as some women were experiencing cramps during embryo implantation.
 But the thing needs to understand is that it is not similar to ovulation pain.
 (6)

 Ovulation pain occurs two weeks before the period in lower abdomen i.e. inside hipbone.
 The pain is on either side depending upon which ovary is releasing the egg.
 Some women might experience sharp pain while others may experience mild pain.
 Whereas implantation cramps refer to other processes, which are taking place within the body, which leads to mild cramping.
 In the Luteal phase, before your menstrual cycle, progesterone hormone levels are high which relaxes the digestive muscles and slows down the digestion process.
 This leads to cramping.
 It doesn't matter whether you are pregnant or not progesterone level is quite high at that time.
 (7)

 If it is not the above-mentioned pain but is severe and interfering in your daily life or you are experiencing pain during intercourse, then it is advised to consult the doctor.